osuka/dognews-server/README.md

 Filled by bots:

-* fetch: one to one related object with scraped data
+* retrieval: one to one related object with scraped data
 * analysis: one to one related object with sentiment analysis

 Filled by a moderator: